jareddr/PoECustomSoundtrack/README.md

 If you break your diablo2.soundtrack file some how, simply delete it and re-run the app, a fresh one will be generated.

 ## Adding Login Screen Song
-To add D2 login screen music, run the exe file once(to generate the required 2 json and 1 soundtrack file) and simply follow these steps:
+To add D2 login screen music, simply follow these steps:

 In settings.json, add the following 3rd and 4th line (don't forget the coma after soundtrack" in second line)
 ```